WILLIAM BOONE BONVILLIAN

 National Academy Service, Boards, Science Committees, Awards Lectures:

-National Academies - (served on a standing committee, a board, and seven committees):
+National Academies - (served on a standing committee, a board, and eight committees):

 - National Academies Board on Science, Technology and Economic Policy, Innovation Policy Forum standing committee, 2015-present

 - National Academies, Board on Science Education (member), 2007-2012;

 - National Academies, National Materials and Manufacturing Board, Committee on “Strategic Long-Term Participation by DOD In Its Manufacturing Innovation Institutes,” 2018-2019

 - National Academies, Innovation Policy Forum, Committee on “ManufacturingUSARevisited:SecuringAdvancedManufacturingintheUnitedStates Workshop,” 2018-2019

 - National Academies, Innovation Policy Forum, Committee on “Securing Advanced Manufacturing in the United States Workshop” 2017 (report here:

 - National Academies’ Committee on “National Patterns of R&D Development Resources” (member) 2011-2012

 - National Academies’ Committee on “Learning Science: Computer Games, Simulations and Education” (member) 2009-2010.